shendurelab/MPRAflow/docs/count_example1.rst

 Run nextflow
 ------------------------------

 Now we have everything at hand to run the count MPRAflow pripeline.
 Therefore we have to be in the cloned MPRAflow folder.
-But we will change the working and output directory to the :code:`Count_TERT` folder.
+But we will change the working and output directory to the :code:`Count_Basic` folder.
 The MPRAflow count command is:

 .. code-block:: bash